Diesen Artikel gibt es auch in / This post is also available in: Deutsch

 SHOPPING TILL MIDNIGHT

 Now Home.
-Oh wait.
+Oh, wait.
 What about dinner?
-Thanks to the internet, we found a supermarket which is opened till 23.00 and even on our way back.
+Thanks to the internet, we found a supermarket which is open till 23.00 and even on our way back.
 So we hit the road and entered the supermarket half an hour later.
-Do you know these big big american like supermarkets which have trillions of things to choose from.
+Do you know these big big American like supermarkets which have trillions of things to choose from?
 Oh yes, that was exactly the kind of supermarket we were in.
 Whoohoo.
 Or not?
 So many choices, just limited time.
 And it seemed as if we were the only ones in here.
 Can anybody hear me?
 Hm… Let’s get our things and head Home.